pratikatcoding/pratikatcoding/README.md

 ```
 ╔═══════════════════════════════════════════════════════════════════╗
 ║                                                                   ║
 ║   "The quieter you become, the more you are able to hear."        ║
 ║                                             — Kali Linux          ║
 ║                                                                   ║
 ║   root@universe:~# whoami                                         ║
 ║   > A student who forgot to log off.                              ║
 ║                                                                   ║
 ║   root@universe:~# uptime                                         ║
-║   > Since 2022 — load avg: curiosity, caffeine, compile errors   ║
+║   > Since 2022 — Load avg: curiosity, caffeine, compile errors.   ║
 ║                                                                   ║
 ║   root@universe:~# last login                                     ║
 ║   > You.
 Right now.
 You're the intrusion detection system.        ║
 ║                                                                   ║
-║   [■] Building in public.  [■] Breaking things privately.        ║
+║   [■] Building in public.                                         ║
+║   [■] Breaking things privately.                                  ║
 ║   [■] The compiler still disagrees that I'm funny.                ║
 ║                                                                   ║
 ║   ─────────────────────────────────────────────────────────────   ║
-║   [ CONNECTION TERMINATED ] — Go build something dangerous.      ║
+║   [ CONNECTION TERMINATED ] — Go build something Dangerous.       ║
 ╚═══════════════════════════════════════════════════════════════════╝
 ```